developmentseed/federated-collection-discovery/README.md

 ### Pagination & Results

-- **Progressive Loading**: Results from all APIs are loaded and combined
+- **Progressive Loading**: Results are loaded from the Collection Discovery API
-- **Load More**: When available, a "Load More" button appears to fetch additional results
+- **Load More**: When available, a "Load More" button appears to fetch additional results from the backend
-- **Cross-API Pagination**: Seamlessly handles pagination across multiple STAC APIs
+- **Pagination Support**: The backend handles pagination across multiple STAC APIs seamlessly
 - **Result Persistence**: New results are appended without losing your current position

 ### Advanced Features

-- **Conformance Checking**: Automatic detection of STAC API capabilities with warnings for unsupported features
+- **Conformance Checking**: Backend performs automatic detection of STAC API capabilities
-- **Error Handling**: Graceful handling of API outages with partial results from healthy endpoints
+- **Error Handling**: Backend provides graceful handling of API outages with partial results from healthy endpoints
-- **Client-Side Filtering**: Apply custom filters per API for deployment-specific requirements
+- **Client-Side Filtering**: Apply custom filters per API based on deployment-specific requirements configured in config.ts
 - **Responsive Design**: Full functionality on desktop, tablet, and mobile devices